emb-riscv/specs-markdown/introduction.md

 Harts are identified by a Hart ID, a small unsigned integer.
 Hart IDs are unique.
 The rule used to assign hart IDs is implementation dependent, but it is recommended to keep it simple, preferably within a continuous small range.
 There should always be a hart with ID=0, which will have slightly more duties, for example processing the NMIs.

-To help applications auto-configuration, the largest hart ID is stored in a register in the Device Control Bloc (DCB).
+To help applications auto-configure themselves, the largest hart ID is stored in a register in the Device Control Bloc (DCB).

 ### Core